 Both of these brave nurses lost their lives to the Influenza Pandemic of 1918-1919 while caring for their patients who had contracted the deadly strain of influenza.

 4. While the official founding of the Navy Nurse Corps was in 1908, nurses unofficially served even earlier in the Union’s Navy during the Civil War.

 Lead by a group of Catholic nuns, these women served aboard the hospital ship USS Red Rover.
 One of them, Ann Stokes, was the first African American woman to serve aboard a U.S. Navy ship.

 5. U.S. Navy nurses were captured as prisoners of war during WWII.

 Laura Cobb, Dorothy Danner, and nine other nurses were captured and made prisoners of war after the Philippines fell to invading Japanese forces.
 Chief Nurse Cobb and the others would earn the nicknames “Sacred 11” and “Angels of Bataan” along with a group of U.S. Army Nurses who were also prisoners of war.

-When they were liberated in 1945 all 11 nurses survived and returned to the U.S. after the war.
-All of the nurses received awards, including Bronze Star and a Gold Star, in lieu of a second Bronze Star.
+When the prison camp was liberated in 1945, all 11 nurses had survived and were returned to the U.S. after the war.
+All of the nurses received awards, including the Bronze Star and a Gold Star, in lieu of a second Bronze Star.

 7. After a bombing during the Vietnam War, four Navy nurses bravely refused to be treated for their wounds to prioritize other patients’ care.